The Chamber, Capital Area's LGBT Chamber of Commerce

 - Civic Minded – we care about our communities and their well-being is tied to our success.

-The Chamber builds bridges across greater Washington's LGBT and allies’ communities by bringing together men and women professionals of all ages, races and backgrounds to form a dynamic network that helps you succeed.
-Members work in a variety of fields, including technology, financial or strategic planning, marketing, public relations, advertising, arts, media, journalism, hospitality, architecture, consulting, real estate, law, banking, insurance, publishing, travel, specialty services, education, health care, government, associations, international affairs, and management.
+The Chamber builds bridges across greater Washington's LGBT and allies’ communities by bringing together men and women professionals of all ages, races, backgrounds and by forming a dynamic network that helps all commercial enterprises succeed.
+The Chamber also acts a voice for common economic interests of the business community with local politics by staying abreast of city council hearings and decisions, inviting politicians to our events and testifying on behalf of small business interests.
+Chamber leaders work in a variety of fields, including technology, financial or strategic planning, marketing, public relations, advertising, arts, media, journalism, hospitality, architecture, consulting, real estate, law, banking, insurance, publishing, travel, specialty services, education, health care, government, associations, international affairs, and management.
+The Chamber maximizes our community involvement by working with and supporting the leaders of other LGBT organizations in the region.

-The Capital Area Gay and Lesbian Chamber of Commerce calendar of events consists of three major event types.
-We have 4 Signature events and 97 scheduled Core events.
-Our third types of events are known as the Special events and happen sporadically throughout the year and are for unique offerings to our members and sponsors.
+The Capital Area Gay and Lesbian Chamber of Commerce calendar of events consists of three event types.
+Our primary activities are to host our four Signature events.
+In Addition to these we have scheduled recurring Core events.
+Our third types of events are known as the Special events.
+Special events happen sporadically throughout the year and are for the purpose of unique offerings to members of the LGBT and Allied business community.

-The Signature events speak to the Lesbian, Gay, Bisexual and Transgender (LGBT) community at large as well as the political and business communities.
-These events help to strengthen, grow and build awareness of the viability of the LGBT business community of the Washington DC metropolitan area.
-Our signature events are our highest-profile events and consist of the Annual Awards Dinner, Capital Pride weekend, The Mega Networking and Social event and g.life.
-All of the Signature events have multiple levels of financial partnerships available.
+Our primary activities as a Chamber are to host and produce four Signature events.
+The Signature events are designed to serve and speak to the Lesbian, Gay, Bisexual and Transgender (LGBT) community at large as well as the political and business communities.
+These events help to overcome adversity, strengthen, grow, and build awareness of the viability of the entire LGBT business community of the Washington D.C. metropolitan area.
+Our signature events are our highest-profile events and utilize the most resources of the Chamber.
+They consist of the Annual Awards Dinner, Capital Pride weekend, The Mega Networking and Social event and g.life.

-The Chamber created the Annual Awards Dinner to showcase the achievement and impact of Lesbian, Gay, Bisexual and Transgender business in our region.
+The Chamber created the Annual Awards Dinner Gala to showcase the achievement and highlight impact of Lesbian, Gay, Bisexual and Transgender business in our region.
 Each year, the Chamber recognizes outstanding individuals and organizations that have contributed to the economic, social and cultural fabric of the LGBT Community in the Metro DC area.
+By being the organization that recognizes the accomplishments created within the LGBT Business community we overcome oppression and stereotypes and we empower people to achieve even more success.
+Everyone is welcome to participate in the nomination process, receive an award and or join us at the actual Gala.

-g.life builds on the Mega Networking event with a much larger Community Partners project and ads a seminars and workshop series while encouraging vendors from all over the region to interact and communicate with the LGBT market.
+The g.life day-long expo produced in the fall of each year builds on the Mega Networking event with a much larger Community Partners project and by adding a Community Partner recruitment fair and an extensive seminars and workshop series called g.life University or g.life U. While the expo itself offers opportunities for the LGBT business community to reach thousands of potential consumers, it also encourages vendors from all over the region to interact, sell to and communicate with the general LGBT market.
+This type of cross interaction educates and promotes the acceptance of LGBT people while maintaining a focus on commerce and business.
 All components of g.life are free for attendees.

-There are 11 Networking Thursdays (NT), a mixer event that happens on the 2nd Thursday of every month for the past 22 years at different member host venues.
-The counterpart to the NT is the Women’s Wednesday that is also a mixer style event and will occur 12 times on the 3rd Wednesday of each month also at different member host venues.
-New in 2013 is our CAGLCC VA event series.
+There are 12 Networking Thursdays #NT, a mixer event that happens on the 2nd Thursday of every month for the past 23 years at different member host venues.
+The counterpart to the NT is the Women’s Wednesday #WW that is also a mixer style event and will occur 12 times on the 3rd Wednesday of each month also at different member host venues.
+Our Chamber VA #CVA event series started in 2013.
 There will be six mixer style events that occur in Virginia and are for the purpose of serving our members that work and or live in VA.
-All six of the CAGLCC VA events will be on Tuesdays late in their varying perspective months and will be hosted by different members in the state of Virginia.
+All six of the Chamber VA events will be on Tuesdays late in their varying perspective months and will be hosted by different members in the state of Virginia.
+All of our mixer style events are open to all people to attend.

 The Chamber Is Inclusive